Nani-mo/how-many-names-beginn-with-A/README.md

 2. set the letter do you want search for (grand letter)
 3. now you have a result

-this statistical calculation isn't valid!!!
+This statistical calculation isn't valid!!!